David Eugene Edwards

-David Eugene Edwards (born February 24, 1968 in Englewood, Colorado) is an American musician.
+David Eugene Edwards (born February 24, 1968) is an American musician.
 He is the lead singer of Wovenhand, and also the main songwriter and the principal musician on the recordings of the band.
 He is the former lead singer of 16 Horsepower.
 Their music contains elements of old-time, folk, punk, medieval, gypsy, Native American music, and most recently late 1980s and early 1990s Gothic Rock.
 Lyrically, it deals with pain, conflict, faith, and redemption, with Edwards' personal Christian beliefs influencing much of the lyrical imagery.